DENCESPOT

 Understanding the Common Causes of Hair Fall

 However, many other factors can trigger temporary shedding, a condition known as Telogen Effluvium.
-This often occurs after a major physical or emotional stressor, such as high fever, surgery, or extreme weight loss.
-Additionally, nutritional deficiencies—particularly a lack of iron, protein, and essential vitamins for healthy hair—can weaken the hair shaft and cause it to snap or fall prematurely.
+This often occurs after a major physical or emotional stressor.
+Additionally, nutritional deficiencies—particularly a lack of iron, protein, and essential vitamins for healthy hair—can weaken the hair shaft.

 Practical Tips for Immediate Hair Fall Prevention